msrodrigues105/msrodrigues105/README.md

 ## 🚀 Projects

 🔹 **RecipeIS-Recipe-recommendation-system-based-on-recognition-of-food-ingredients** – Food recognition and recipes recommendation using AI model

-🔹 **QA_Automation_ClickUpQA_Automation_ClickUp** – Quick automation framework using Cypress in the ClickUp website 🔹 **Oracle Schema Comparator** – A Python-based tool to compare Oracle database schemas across multiple environments (Dev, QA, Test, etc.).
+🔹 **QA_Automation_ClickUpQA_Automation_ClickUp** – Quick automation framework using Cypress in the ClickUp website

+🔹 **Oracle Schema Comparator** – A Python-based tool to compare Oracle database schemas across multiple environments (Dev, QA, Test, etc.)

 🔹 **QA automation LLM analyzer** – A Python tool that analyzes a codebase using an LLM (via Ollama) to identify potential bugs, fragile code, and suggest improvements.
-Supports multiple file types and outputs a detailed project report.
+Supports multiple file types and outputs a detailed project report

 ---